 What is health equity and why is it important to population health?

 Health equity means equal access to health (not just health care) for all members of our population.
-Partners will need to be alert to the unique strengths and vulnerabilities of subpopulations within a patient panel or geographic region.
+Partners will need to be alert to the unique strengths and vulnerabilities of specific populations within a patient panel or geographic region.

 The Guide offers data and resources on health equity concerns specific to several priority health issues.
 In addition, the resources below offer guidance on applying a health equity lens to population health: